 Flossing teeth should be done daily, too.
 If you aren’t sure if you floss properly — and dentists say many people aren’t — ask your dentist or your hygienist for a demonstration on your next visit.

-You may find a powered toothbrush better, especially if you have hand, arm, or shoulder problems that make manual brushing difficult.
+You may find a powered toothbrush better, especially if you have a hand, arm, or shoulder problems that make manual brushing difficult.
 If you have children, be sure to buy them child-sized brushes so they fit their hands and mouth, and are easier to use.